La Liga 2023-24: All You Need To Know About Its Schedule, Fixtures And More

 What does the schedule for La Liga 2023-24 look like?

-Almeria and Rayo Vallecano will play in the curtain raiser for La Liga 2023-24 on Friday, August 11 at 7:30 PM CET (1:30 AM HKT on Saturday, August 12).
-Real Madrid, the most successful club in the history of La Liga with 35 titles, will begin their league campaign for 2023-24 against Athletic Bilbao on Saturday, August 12 at 9:30 PM CET (3:30 AM HKT on Sunday, August 13).
-Defending champions and winners of La Liga on 27 occasions, FC Barcelona will kick-start their 2023-24 league campaign on Sunday, August 13 at 9:30 PM CET (3:30 AM HKT on Monday, August 14) against Getafe.
+Almeria and Rayo Vallecano will play in the curtain raiser for La Liga 2023-24 on Friday, August 11 at 7:30 PM CET (12:30 AM Thailand Time on Saturday, August 12).
+Real Madrid, the most successful club in the history of La Liga with 35 titles, will begin their league campaign for 2023-24 against Athletic Bilbao on Saturday, August 12 at 9:30 PM CET (2:30 AM Thailand Time on Sunday, August 13).
+Defending champions and winners of La Liga on 27 occasions, FC Barcelona will kick-start their 2023-24 league campaign on Sunday, August 13 at 9:30 PM CET (2:30 AM Thailand Time on Monday, August 14) against Getafe.

 The most anticipated clash in Spanish football, the El Clasico (featuring Real Madrid and FC Barcelona), will be played twice in La Liga 2023-24― the first fixture will take place on October 29 at Barcelona, while the return leg will be played on April 21, 2024 at Madrid.